Dicyanamide

-Dicyanamide, also known as dicyanamine, is an anion having the formula C_{2}N_{3}^{−}.
+Dicyanamide (abbreviated as dca when a ligand) is an anion with the formula C2N3−.
 It contains two cyanide groups bound to a central nitrogen anion.
-The chemical is formed by decomposition of 2-cyanoguanidine.
+Dicyanamide is formed by decomposition of 2-cyanoguanidine.

 Dicyanamide is used extensively as a counterion of organic and inorganic salts, as it is a "chemically inert, hydrophobic anion" and pseudohalide.
 It is also as a reactant for the synthesis of various covalent organic structures.

+Dicyanamide has a very low proton affinity, less than 310 ± 3 kcal·mol^{−1}.
+Its gas-phase conjugate acid is iminomethylidenecyanamide HN=C=N\sC≡N, which is predicted to be slightly more stable than the symmetric tautomer dicyanimide N≡C\sNH\sC≡N.

 Dicyanamide was used as an anionic component in an organic superconductor that was, when reported in 1990, a superconductor with the highest transition temperature in its structural class.

 Dean Kenyon examined the role of this chemical in reactions that can produce peptides, and a co-worker examined dicyanamide's possible role in primordial biogenesis.